 Ravioli often are challenging at first - where to start?
 What equipment?
 In the past we've written about individually shaped and folded small mouthfuls of pasta, tortellini and tortelloni (tortelloni are slightly larger).
 There is a recipe for lobster tortellini, and slow-roast shoulder of pork tortelloni.
 Though delicious and elegant, they are not all that quick - unless you've been practising.

-The recipe below for pumpkin and amaretti ravioli is a great place to start.
-Pumpkin and amaretti is a classic Italian combination, and a perfect Autumn or Winter dish.
+The recipe below for pumpkin and amaretti ravioli is a great place to start when first using a ravioli rolling pin.
+Pumpkin and amaretti is a classic Italian combination, and a perfect autumn or winter dish.
 The flavours in the filling are slightly sweet, but the strong savoury notes from the parmesan and sage create balance.